smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### Current TODO list (April 2017):

+* defaultcomparea, defaultstudyarea are wrong (defaulted to LEVEL1, not SAHSU_GRD_LEVEL1...), not set in XML config, probably using DBF field name but
+  but should use geolevel name.
 * Assist with middleware (database fixes); SQL Server full install testing
 * Drop script for SQL server to all rif40_sahsuland_dev_install.bat/rif40_sahsuland_install.bat to be re-r8un without rebuilding the entire database